Spiruel/beamprofiler/README.md

   * Glass windows will need to be completely removed, including the glass cover that is typically glued to the front of the CCD chip.
-You can remove this by applying heat the the epoxy with a heat gun.
-It is to important to remember that this will make the chip very vulnerable to dust and it will age much faster.
-But it it necessary to prevent interferences fringes negatively impacting upon the quality of the image.
+You can remove this by applying heat to the epoxy with a heat gun.
+It is to important to remember that removing with cover this will make the chip very vulnerable to dust and it will age much faster.
+But it it absolutely necessary to prevent interferences fringes negatively impacting upon the quality of the image.
-    Remember that even 1% stray light due to reflections from glass-air interfaces leads to 40% peak to peak variations in intensity.
+    Even 1% stray light due to reflections from glass-air interfaces leads to 40% peak to peak variations in intensity.

   * With front-illuminated silicon CCD chips, wavelengths longer than